PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-18 05:21:43
+Last updated: 2024-04-18 05:22:16
-Random Quote: If I ever get anal polyps, I'll know what to name them. - Saul Goodman
+Random Quote: Long distance is a lie teenagers tell each other to get laid the summer before college. - Ted Mosby